 Dark Chocolate Crinkles – Before and After

+Tartelette: As the introduction states it, this book is about more than just cookies, but also tea cakes and small bites.
+How did you decide which ones would make it into the book?
 Anita: Even though 100 cookies sounds like a lot, it was tricky to decide which ones would make it and which ones would be cut.
 My editor and I wanted to cover as many styles of cookies as possible, and include ones that maybe many people had not heard of.
 On the other hand, since the book was primarily targeted for a North American audience, we needed to include many of the classics familar to most people and not scare them away with too many strange and unknown cookies.
 I hope I found a balance between many traditional favorites like chocolate chip and oatmeal raisin, but also the more exotic and international, like macarons and pizzelles.